mllehrer/fc-primetable/README.md

 # print-primetable
-Prints a table of prime number products to standard output This is a Leiningen project, so Leiningen must be installed on your computer to run it.
+Prints a table of prime number products to standard output.
+This is a Leiningen project, so Leiningen must be installed on your computer to run it.

 ## To run: